uab-cgds-worthey/DITTO-UI/ReadMe.md

 *OS:*

-Currently works only in Mac OS.
-Docker versions may need to be explored later to make it useable in Linux (and potentially Windows).
+This app is developed and tested in Mac OS.

 *Tools:*